julap99/lzs/pages/BF-PA/PP/pra-daftar-v3/README.md

 ### ✅ **COMPLETION STATUS: 100% RTMF COMPLIANT**

-All required RTMF screens have been implemented with proper functionality, form validation, and workflow logic as specified in the RTMF documentation.
+All required RTMF screens have been implemented with proper functionality, form validation, and workflow logic as specified in the RTMF documentation. **All 20 RTMF screens are now complete and functional.**

 ### Screen Mapping to RTMF